AshkanArabim/flirtify/README.md

 ## Project setup
 - Create a Firebase project and link it to this Flutter app (read Flutter's docs).
+- Get a Gemini 1.5 flash API key and place it inside a `.env` file in the project root
+  - format: `GEMINI_API=...`

 TODO: write rest of instructions.